seqan/seqan/manual/source/Tutorial/JournalSet.rst

 .. includefrags:: extras/demos/tutorial/data_journaling/example_journal_string_basic.cpp
    :fragment: modification

-All of this is followed by calling :dox:`JournaledString#flatten flatten` on our journeld string.
+All of this is followed by calling :dox:`JournaledString#flatten` on our journeld string.
 This call applies all journaled changes to the host sequence.
 Again we print the sequences to see the effects.